usc-isi-i2/festival-text-to-speech-service/README.md

 ```

 ####Instructions for installing v2.1
-1) Easiest method is to run "sudo apt-get install festival" to get the Debian version of festival.
+1) If on Ubuntu, the easiest method is to run "sudo apt-get install festival" to get the Debian version of festival.
 Otherwise, continue reading for how to install festival from source

 2) Go to [http://festvox.org/packed/festival/2.1/] (http://festvox.org/packed/festival/2.1/) and download
 	festival-2.1-release.tar.gz, festlex_CMU.tar.gz, festlex_OALD.tar.gz, festlex_POSLEX.tar.gz, and speech_tools-2.1-release.tar.gz.